jphmenzel/jpmlipidomics/README.md

     - NEW: Added files for testing of the workflow analysis steps (see folder Testing_files).
     The files represent MCF7, replicate 1; FAME 37mix or Pooled Human Plasma NIST 1950 SRM.

-    - NOTE: If some steps of the workflow do not execute correctly after being started through OzFAD1v3_GUI_5.exe, start the GUI from python program OzFAD1v3_GUI_5.py via Visual Studio Code (or other IDE).
+    - NOTES: If some steps of the workflow do not execute correctly after being started through OzFAD1v3_GUI_5.exe, start the GUI from python program OzFAD1v3_GUI_6.py via Visual Studio Code (or other IDE).
-    This may be required, if there are version problems with tcl.
+    To check, whether multiple python versions exist on the PC, in cmd type "where python".
+    If present, uninstall any old python versions as the workflow requires to automatically detect the python version under which the required packages are installed.

 2022_11_16: The files in this repository are now in the folders in which they need to be locally for running the workflow.
 Paths to python do not need to be updated anymore, as long as python (any version of python3 should be fine) is installed correctly (Added to PATH during installation).
 To set up the workflow, simply download code as a zip file, unpack and copy OzFAD1.2 folder into your local home / personal folder; make sure that python with all relevant packages is installed, incl.
 IDE, as well as Skyline MS.